- Professional indemnity (PI) insurance is vital for anyone who provides professional services or advice to clients in exchange for a fee.

 - PI is mandatory in some industries, such as medicine, accounting, law, engineering, real estate, photography, building, marketing, architecture or finance.

-In our blame-culture society, professional indemnity insurance becomes a crucial component in helping protect your business against claims of professional misconduct, malpractice, errors, omissions, or breach of contract.
+In our blame-culture society, professional indemnity insurance becomes a crucial component in helping protect consultants, directors, or owners of a business against claims of professional misconduct, malpractice, errors or omissions, and breach of contract.

 What could lead to a claim?